In an early short by Lena Dunham, the perfect description of an orgasm. “Release of pressure”

 The current criminal justice system is openly and admittedly imperfect.
 We know that we have an evidence based system, not a truth based system and that makes it impossible to claim that we deliver real justice when we can not claim absolute truth.
 In addition to the fallibility of jury verdicts, the sentences that are handed down are based (in many cases) on the inconsistent rulings of judges across the nation.
-Some judges are prejudicial to particular kinds of crimes, others have implicit biases that effect severity of sentences, in 2017 U.S. Sentencing Commission reports avg. sentence is 20% longer for black men.
+Some judges are prejudicial to particular kinds of crimes like possession of drugs, others have implicit biases that effect the severity of sentences, in 2017 U.S. Sentencing Commission reports avg. sentence is 20% longer for black men.

 In addition to the sentencing disparity across various social groups, we have inconsistency between the severity of sentences based on time of day, Psych department Univ. of Washington reports harsher sentences in late afternoon.
 Shifts in the socio-political climate also effect sentencing, sparking debate over whether sex offenders should face harsher sentences after #metoo movement brings to light systemic issues around sexual harassment and abuse.
 Given all the opportunities for bias and inequity the answer may not be harsher sentences, but smarter ones.